Key Facts

 • The U.S. has historically been one of the largest funders of WHO, providing between $200 million and $600 million annually over the last decade.
 In 2020, the Trump administration suspended financial support and initiated a process to withdraw the U.S. from membership in the organization, but President Biden reversed that decision upon taking office in January 2021 and restored U.S. funding to WHO.

 • The WHO faces many challenges going forward, including having a broad mandate but limited, inflexible funding, as well as a complex bureaucratic structure.
-While the organization has instituted changes to address some of these issues, many governments, including the U.S., are calling for further reforms to allow WHO to better respond to future epidemics and pandemics as well as other global health issues, and are also exploring the possibility of increasing core funding to the organization.
+The organization has instituted changes to address some of these issues, but many governments, including the U.S., are calling for further reforms to allow WHO to better respond to future epidemics and pandemics as well as other global health issues.

 What is the World Health Organization (WHO)?

-The WHO, founded in 1948, is a specialized agency of the United Nations (see Table 1).
+The WHO, founded in 1948, is a specialized agency of the United Nations.
 As outlined in its constitution, WHO has a broad mandate to “act as the directing and coordinating authority on international health work” within the United Nations system.
 It has 194 member states.

 Mission and Priorities

-WHO’s overarching mission is “attainment by all peoples of the highest possible level of health.”1 It supports its mission through activities such as:
+WHO’s overarching mission is “attainment by all peoples of the highest possible level of health.”
+It supports its mission through activities such as:

-• setting international health standards and providing guidance on important health issues,
+• setting international health standards and providing guidance on health issues;

-• promoting and advocating for better global health.2
+• promoting and advocating for better global health.

 The organization also serves as a convener and host for international meetings and discussions on health issues.
 While WHO is generally not a direct funder of health services and programs in countries, it does provide supplies and other support during emergencies and carries out programs funded by donors.